emulsify-ds/.github/profile/README.md

 - [Emulsify CLI](https://github.com/emulsify-ds/emulsify-cli) is the command line interface for Emulsify.
 - [Emulsify Drupal](https://github.com/emulsify-ds/emulsify-drupal) is a Drupal theme built with Storybook and Webpack.
-- [Emulsify WordPress](https://github.com/emulsify-ds/emulsify-wordpress-theme) WordPress theme built with Storybook and Webpack
+- [Emulsify WordPress](https://github.com/emulsify-ds/emulsify-wordpress-theme) is a WordPress theme built with Storybook and Webpack
 - [Compound](https://github.com/emulsify-ds/compound) is the default component collection for Emulsify.
 - [Emulsify UI Kit](https://github.com/emulsify-ds/emulsify-ui-kit) are components that are connected to Figma using Design Tokens.